Samsung/veles/docs/source/manualrst_veles_graphics.rst

 Matplotlib plotting works, units do not need to recreate everything from scratch, though they should be ready to.

-Normally, one graphics client instance is launched during VELEs startup, but can be disabled with ``--no-graphics-client``.
+Normally, one graphics client instance is launched during VELES startup, but can be disabled with ``--no-graphics-client``.
 To launch a graphics client manually, execute::